GraphWalker/graphwalker-project/graphwalker-core/README.md

 ### Generators
 A generator used an algorithm to decide how to traverse a model.
 Different generators will generate different test sequences, and they will navigate them in different ways.

-* **AStarPath** - Navigate through the model in a completly random manor.
+* **AStarPath** - Navigate through the model in a completely random manor.
 Also called "Drunkard’s walk", or "Random walk".
 This algorithm selects an out-edge from a vertex by random, and repeats the process in the next vertex.
 * **QuickRandomPath** - Tries to run the shortest path through a model, but in a fast fashion.
 This is how the algorithm works:
    1. Choose an edge not yet visited by random.
    1. Select the shortest path to that edge using the A Star algorithm
    1. Walk that path, and mark all those edges being executed as visited.
    1. When reaching the selected edge in step 1, start all over, repeating steps 1->4.

    The algorithm works well an very large models, and generates reasonably short sequences.
-The downside is when useed in conjunction with ESFM, the algorithm can choose a path which is blocked by a guard.
+The downside is when used in conjunction with EFSM, the algorithm can choose a path which is blocked by a guard.
-* **RandomPath** - Navigate through the model in a completly random manor.
+* **RandomPath** - Navigate through the model in a completely random manor.
 Also called "Drunkard’s walk", or "Random walk".
 This algorithm selects an out-edge from a vertex by random, and repeats the process in the next vertex.

 ### Machines